Thymus Gland: Immune System, Symptoms, Causes, and Diagnosis

-An enlarged thymus gland can manifest through various symptoms, which might not necessarily indicate cancer.
-These symptoms include:
+An enlarged thymus can manifest through various symptoms, although not all indicate cancer.
+Common signs include:

 • Persistent cough